alxshelepenok/lumen/content/posts/fleek-network-how-to-install-rust-and-the-dependencies-for-ursa-cli.md

 Alternatively, try [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=gb) and open a WSL Ubuntu terminal window.

 Generally, users report issues with commands not found. 🧐 To avoid frustration verify that your system PATH environment variable is setup correctly and includes all the necessary paths (e.g. the [Cargo binary directory](https://doc.rust-lang.org/cargo/commands/cargo-install.html)).
 Use the [Install Rust with Rustup tool](#install-rust-with-rustup-tool), if too difficult for you at this time, you might want to use our [Docker solution](fleek-network-running-a-node-in-a-docker-container), which is simpler.

+Please use [these](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md#c-protobuf---windows) instructions to install the Protobuf compiler.

 ## Installing Ursa CLI